SimonGomezUniv/doc/td_auth.md

 if your password is stored in plain text, update your code to use a hash to store it. you can use sha256 with the crypto lib to store the password.

+## Bonus

+In a PROD environment, you can andshould use a dedicated middleware instead of custom code to handle security.

+For a nodejs App, the passport library is a good implementation to look uppon [https://www.npmjs.com/package/passport](https://www.npmjs.com/package/passport)

+For webaps, as seen in OWASP presentation, lots of risk are to be covered.
+A good starting point : [https://blog.risingstack.com/node-js-security-checklist/](https://blog.risingstack.com/node-js-security-checklist/)